teuben/teunix/docs/astronomy-on-ubuntu.md

       apt-get -f install           post-install if error occurs apt autoremove               cleanup old stuff not needed anymore

-In addition, synaptic, and how to create the file with all packages?
+And here is how to creat a list of all possible packages (there are over 60,000) and installed packages.
+Useful if you like commands like **grep**:

       apt-cache search  .  > apt-cache0.list
       apt-cache pkgnames   > apt-cache1.list
       dpkg --list          > dpkg0.list

-And in addition, if you install synaptic and aptitude, you have more classic debian style queries available
+In addition, if you install synaptic and aptitude, you have more classic debian style queries available

       sudo apt install synaptic aptitude -y